-Are you wondering how commercial real estate is affected by the coronavirus?
+Not all commercial real estate is being negatively affected by the coronavirus.
+Some commercial real estate is seeing tremendous demand.
 This post provides a great overview thanks to expert insights from CrowdStreet, one of the leading real estate marketplaces today.

-Now I want to turn our attention towards how commercial real estate is being affected by the coronavirus pandemic.
-Not only do I want to understand which types of commercial real estate are being most negatively impacted, I also want to know which types of commercial real estate are holding up.
+Now I want to turn our attention towards commercial real estate.
+I want to understand which types of commercial real estate are being most negatively impacted.
+It’s also good to know which types of commercial real estate are holding up.
 There is investment opportunity, especially as the economy gradually opens up.

-To get some detailed analysis, who better to ask than CrowdStreet, a favorite real estate crowdfunding platform and a FS affiliate partner.
-Since 2014, CrowdStreet has been focused on commercial real estate opportunities mostly in 18-hour cities where valuations are lower and growth rates are higher due to demographic trends.
+To get some detailed analysis, who better to ask than CrowdStreet, a favorite real estate crowdfunding platform.
+Since 2014, CrowdStreet has been focused on commercial real estate opportunities mostly in 18-hour cities.
+These secondary cities have lower valuations and higher growth rates due to demographic trends.

 Industrial Commercial Real Estate

-The long-term trend towards online shopping has been well documented, but practically overnight we were all forced to buy everything online (for some that includes groceries, the last holdout against e-commerce).
+The long-term trend towards online shopping is strong.
+However, practically overnight we were all forced to buy everything online.
 Demand for large-scale distribution centers has skyrocketed in response.

-At the same time, many distributors and retailers have found out the hard way that they do not have adequate last-mile distribution (the “out for delivery” part of your package tracking) which is often the most expensive and complicated part of the shipping process.
+At the same time, many distributors and retailers have found out the hard way.
+They do not have adequate last-mile distribution (the “out for delivery” part of your package tracking).
+This is often the most expensive and complicated part of the shipping process.

-Yet a recent report from PWC shows 62% of consumers expect orders to be delivered within two days of purchasing (even though many sites are alerting customers to COVID-19 shipping delays).
+PWC shows 62% of consumers expect orders to be delivered within two days of purchasing.
+People want their goods and they want them now!